 While you are at it, in your spare time think of the tiniest project you can imagine and try to build it yourself.
 Learn what is hard about it.
 Over the course of time, if you do this occasionally, the dots will begin to connect and you will sorta-kinda-maybe know what you are talking about next time your engineer says that the change in your design will require a ‘model shift’.

 Remember, it’s not important to be good at coding.
 You in no way need to become a developer yourself.
 You are merely learning languages and concepts so you can more successfully communicate with your engineers.
+If you are having problems understanding a language, hire here the Espresso Translations service.

 Part 2: Don’t Explain, Prototype